-11. Temperature Screening at Ferry Terminals.
-Since 08 February 2020, 2359hrs, ferry terminal operators have implemented centralised outbound temperature screening for departing passengers.
+8. Temperature Screening at Cruise and Ferry Terminals.
+Since 08 February 2020, 2359hrs, cruise and ferry terminal operators have implemented centralised outbound temperature screening for departing passengers.
 This is an additional precautionary measure by the terminal operators to ensure the health and safety of all passengers and crew.

-12. Cleaning and Disinfection.
-Ferry operators have also stepped up their cleaning and disinfection regime on board the ferries, especially in common or public areas to help prevent the widespread transmission of COVID-19.
+9. Cleaning and Disinfection.
+Cruise and ferry operators have also stepped up their cleaning and disinfection regime on board the cruise ships and ferries, especially in common or public areas to help prevent the widespread transmission of COVID-19.